fragans/vue-js-test-fragans/readme.md

-run js files using nodejs server for example, on command prompt type: node 01.js
+run js files using nodejs server. for example, on command prompt type: node 01.js